Rhondda Cynon Taf's beautiful countryside and open spaces cover an impressive 80 per cent of the county borough.

 Areas of Work

 The LAF will advise upon aspects of public access in the Council’s area, including public rights of way and the new right of access to open country and registered common land.
 The Forum will consider all forms of access, including horse riding, cycling and off road driving, and not just access on foot.
 The exact nature of this work will be decided upon by the LAF itself, in agreement with the Council.
-However, work in the first year of the Forum is likely to include:

 The Countryside and Rights of Way Act 2000 brings a new right of access on foot to open country and common land, it also improves the laws for public rights of way.
 People will be able to access areas of countryside mapped as open country, this is land defined as mountain, moor, heath and down, common land and land designated as access land by the landowner.